EXPLANATION OF SCORES

 Incumbent Legislator Scoring

-Legislators were categorized based on their most recent score with South Dakota Right to Life.
+Incumbent Legislators were scored based on their most recent score with regard to pro-life bills.

 Education

-Legislators were categorized based on their votes on recent bills relating to Educational Choice.
+Incumbent Legislators were scored based on their votes on recent bills relating to education options.

 Marijuana